 Being courteous in business is more than just being polite to customers.
 It also means to treat co-workers and the company they represent with respect.
-It also includes to provide extending customer service and to be attentive as soon as they get in contact with the business owner.
+It also includes providing extending customer service and to be attentive as soon as they get in contact with the business owner.

 In the world of business, it’s easy to forget that we’re all human.
-We have individual thoughts and feelings, but sometimes in today’s fast-paced society, we forget what it means to be courteous and polite.
-These two qualities are necessary for people who work with one another on a daily basis.
+We have individual thoughts and feelings, but sometimes in today’s fast-paced society, we forget what it means to be courteous.
+These two qualities are necessary for people who work with one another daily.

 Courteous words in customer service

 A customer’s experience can be greatly impacted by how they are treated at a business.
 Employees need to always remember that the people they are speaking with are not just another person on the other end of a phone line or computer, but rather an individual who is likely feeling vulnerable and seeking reassurance.

 The words you use when speaking to your customer can have a big impact.
 If you can be courteous, it will make the experience more pleasant for both parties involved.

 Some proven courteous phrases in the customer service are:

 “That is something I can assist you with.”